Mastercard/flow/assert/assert-junit5/README.md

 unsynchronized post-return map insertion is not a safe publication protocol.
 Clients without this capability are not made cooperatively cancellable by Flow.

+### Reachable owner stop/drain budget

+Before `tests()`, configure `execution.stopBudget(Duration)` if the default **30 seconds** is unsuitable.
+The duration must be positive and representable in nanoseconds; zero, negative and overflowing values are rejected, not interpreted as unlimited.
+Configuration freezes when preparation starts.
+Both prepared modes measure elapsed monotonic time from the first owner-observed Stop, before invoking cancellation effects.
+Repeated Stop or close cannot restart the budget.
+Healthy execution has neither a total-run timeout nor a fixed completion grace period.

+Reachable close/backstop callers wait on the existing owner monitor for independently drainable work, with immediate progress notifications and only the remaining budget.
+Native/resource callbacks do not become waiters.
+Reentrant close cannot wait for its own receipt delivery, body, cancellation or cleanup stack; missing native evidence is not manufactured to dispose the owner.
+Interruption restores the interrupt flag and reports incomplete drainage separately from expiry.

+`execution.status().stopBudgetMiss()` supplies an optional immutable first-miss
+snapshot: configured and observed elapsed duration, original cause, pending body, native/handoff, operation, cancellation-callback, cleanup and owner evidence, plus at most five shortened identities.
+Counts describe the observation, not reconstructed state at an unseen deadline.
+Serial native evidence remains unavailable (`-1`).
+Original cleanup and runner completion precede final status sealing.
+A timely complete owner cannot acquire a phantom miss from a later status query; late observed proof may safely release ownership but cannot erase an already missed budget or restart the run.
+Expiry itself authorizes no release or successful finalization.

-Ticket 19's reachable owner drain budget remains pending.
-Queries cannot run inside a blocked inline body/callback or native join; a blocking cancellation handler can also delay later deliveries and Stop return.
-There is no new watchdog/executor, uniform Launcher/remote/IDE shutdown guarantee or hard-kill cleanup promise here.
+Queries cannot run inside blocked inline bodies/callbacks or native joins.
+A blocking cancellation handler can delay subsequent deliveries and Stop return; synchronous cleanup can also outlast the budget before control becomes reachable again.
+The budget bounds reachable Flow-controlled waits, **not Launcher return, JVM termination or remote-SUT cessation**.
+No watchdog, new executor, retry or hard-kill cleanup guarantee is provided.
 Report/capture/replay guards and consumer resource-audit limits remain unchanged.
+Intended-host Stop and full-workload performance remain separate acceptance gates.

 ### Uninterrupted selected chains